SRA Accounts Rules

 (b) rule 8.4 - bills and notifications of costs.

 Operation of a client's own account

-10.1 If, in the course of practice, you operate a client's own account as signatory, part 2 of these rules does not apply save for:
+10.1 If, in the course of practice, you operate a client's own account as signatory, Part 2 of

 (b) rule 8.3 - reconciliations;